Negotiation and Mediation Tournament for Business

 Negotiation Outcome

-The negotiation outcome is a "hard" parameter, derived from the scorecard filled out jointly by the negotiating teams at the end of the negotiations.
-It is signed by the representatives of both parties and handed to the juror in a sealed envelope.
+The negotiation result is a "hard" parameter, based on a scorecard jointly completed by both negotiation teams, signed by representatives of both sides, and submitted to the juror in a sealed envelope.

 The recorded negotiation outcome includes the values obtained for each of the negotiation parameters.
 For each negotiation parameter, two identical reports are created, one for each side of the negotiation.
 And so:

-• For example, for the procurement side, the team that achieves the lowest purchase price receives the most points.
-The team that achieves the second-lowest price receives one point less.
-A ranking is created.
+• On the purchasing side, the team that achieves the lowest purchase price receives the highest number of points.
+The team with the second-lowest price receives one point less.
+This creates a ranking among the teams.

-• For example, for the sales side, the team that achieves the shortest payment term receives the most points.
-The team that achieves the second-shortest payment term receives one point less.
-A ranking is created.
+• On the sales side, the team that achieves the shortest payment term receives the highest number of points.
+The team with the second-shortest payment term receives one point less.
+This creates a ranking among the teams.

-Please note that the teams are not compared in pairs based on their negotiation counterparts.
-Sales teams are compared with other sales teams, while procurement teams are compared with other procurement teams.
-The aim of the tournament scenarios is not to perfectly balance the chances of the procurement and sales sides.
-As in professional life, monopolists, random events, or market conditions may arise that clearly favor either the sellers or the buyers.
-Therefore, sales teams compete with other sales teams, and procurement teams compete with other procurement teams.
-This is a symmetrical and business-justified solution.
+Please note that team results are not compared within the pairs in which they negotiated.
+Sales teams are compared with other sales teams, and purchasing teams with other purchasing teams.
+The goal of the tournament scenarios is not to perfectly balance the chances of buyers and sellers.
+Just like in real business, there may be monopolies, random events, or market conditions that clearly favor one side.
+That’s why sales teams compete against sales teams, and purchasing teams against purchasing teams.
+This is a symmetrical and business-justified approach.

 Scoring System